richardvenneman/appsignal-docs/source/support/operating-systems.html.md

 ## macOS

-macOS (OS X) is supported by AppSignal for Ruby and Elixir.
+macOS (OS X) `10.14.x` and up is supported by AppSignal for Ruby and Elixir.
 It currently does not support the [host metrics][host-metrics] feature.

 Please make sure Xcode is installed with the command line build tools.